 It isn’t my first line of defense for allergies I like to start by avoiding allergy triggers and adding vitamins that help allergies.
 During the worst of allergy season, vitamins alone may not be enough.
 The first supplements I like to add are probiotics (these can be taken year-round) then quercetin and bromelain for allergy season.

 What is Quercetin?

 Quercetin is a type of flavonoid found in plants.
 It is in plants with dark colors like red, purple, and green, it also can be found in some teas (green tea).
 Red onions are great natural sources for quercetin.
-Apples, berries, and grape are fruit sources that contain good amounts.
+Apples, berries, and grapes are fruit sources that contain good amounts.

 The yellow pigment in the plant is what makes up quercetin, so if you get a supplement don’t be worried if it is a bright yellow color.

 Along with its anti-inflammatory benefits, it has antioxidant and anti-cancer effects.
 It’s another great reason to get as many fruits and vegetables in your diet as possible.